 About a 2.5-hour drive from Toronto directly west of Oxford County, Middlesex County is made up of eight incorporated municipalities including Strathroy-Caradoc, Middlesex Centre and Thames Centre which were the three areas I explored.

-Based on my trip, I’m sharing the itinerary on how you can spend a night in Middlesex County on a food trip.
+Based on my food trip, I’m sharing the itinerary on how you can spend a two day one night trip in Middlesex County.
 This travel guide features some of the best things to do, restaurants and accommodation in Strathroy, Dorchester, Arva and Thorndale.

 Fat Olive Restaurant